 - These UU-associated groups also emphasize that UU congregations are welcoming places for Humanists to find like-minded people to work on social justice issues, to help educate their children, to broaden their own eduation, and to have fun.

 Why list your local group here?

 - Help people find you!
-We'll link to your website, Meetup or Facebook page and help people learn about your existence and find out how to get involved.
+We'll link to your website, Meetup, and/or Facebook page and help people learn about your existence and find out how to get involved.

 - Show support for the UU Humanist mission.
 Being listed doesn't make you part of the UU Humanist Association in any way but it does show you acknowledge and support our goal to strengthen Humanism in the UUA and help us be a bridge between the secular community and the UU community.